Chapter 7-Vietnam Vietcong

 “Mr Fraser said Mr Alan Smith, of the Cape Bridgewater Holiday Camp near Portland, phoned him early last year seeking advice on a long-running dispute with Telecom which Mr Fraser could not help.”

-One of the questions raised with Malcolm Fraser was: How could Australia say their selling of wheat to the Republic of China was on humanitarian grounds when the Australian government knew that some of this same wheat was being redeployed to North Vietnam?
-A country that was killing and maiming as many Australian, New Zealand and USA troops as they could during the Vietnam War?
+One of the questions raised with Malcolm Fraser was: How could Australia claim its wheat exports to the Republic of China were humanitarian when the government knew some of that wheat was being redeployed to North Vietnam—a country actively killing and maiming Australian, New Zealand, and American troops during the Vietnam War?

-How was this humanitarian when Australia was contributing to the killing of its own soldiers and the soldiers of its Allies in that War?
+How was this humanitarian when Australia was, knowingly or not, contributing to the deaths of its own soldiers and those of its allies?

-Australia's public servants have historically lacked a deep understanding of the sentiments of the people of Communist China towards the West during the reign of Mao Zedong.
-Unfortunately, this lack of understanding led to anyone inquiring about China being viewed as a spy and targeted, including myself and at least one other crew member of the Hopepeak.
-Despite being a patriotic Australian, I faced adversity while trying to uncover which country was receiving Australian wheat through China's back door.
-My intention was to reveal that North Vietnam was the recipient, hoping that the Australian government would cease this trade once they knew our wheat was being used to aid our adversaries.
-It was disheartening to realize that our public servants did not act swiftly upon learning that our wheat was fueling those set on harming Australian, New Zealand, and American lives.
+Australia’s public servants have long lacked a deep understanding of Communist China’s sentiment toward the West during Mao Zedong’s reign.
+This ignorance led to anyone inquiring about China being viewed as a spy—including myself and at least one other crew member of the Hopepeak.
+Despite being a patriotic Australian, I faced adversity while trying to uncover which country was receiving Australian wheat through China’s back door.

 It matters not that I could have been shot or imprisoned for spying.
-No single government representative has ever asked me to explain what happened in China after I was arrested and falsely accused of spying.
+No government representative has ever asked me to explain what happened in China after I was arrested and falsely accused.

 FOOD AND TRADE IN LATE MAOIST CHINA, 1960-1978